 Backing up your phone automatically using Google is the best way to ensure that you do not end up with lost data.
 Once turned on, this will ensure that you can access and restore the 'lost' data to a new phone.

-The steps mentioned below is per how the menu appears on a phone running stock Android 11.
+The steps mentioned below are per how the menu appears on a phone running stock Android 12.
 This could vary from one phone to another depending on the Android Skin you're using.

-- Once this is done, the phone will periodically take a backup of the aforementioned things that you will be able to 'recover' when you either reset your phone or buy a new phone.
+Once this is done, the phone will periodically make a backup of the listed items above, and you will be able to recover them when you either reset your phone or buy a new phone.